 This course provides an overview of Japanese politics, mainly contemporary, with rather little technical political science.
 Special attention is given to the changes of the Occupation period, social patterns, political behavior, the decision-making process, and patterns of domestic and foreign public policy.
-Course requirements include a midterm, a final examination and a paper (about fifteen pages) for undergraduates.
-Enrollment is usually about fifteen students and the course has been able to hold rather informal meetings and to respond to individual interests.
+Course requirements include a midterm, a final examination and a paper (about ten pages for undergraduates).
+Enrollment is usually low enough to hold rather informal meetings and to respond to individual interests.
 Many students who elect the course have no background either in Japanese studies or political science and seem at no great disadvantage.
 (Campbell)

 This course is intended as a multidisciplinary survey of African politics.
 Its primary purposes are to examine alternative explanations for the underdevelopment of Africa and to explore alternative strategies for development.
 Students are expected to develop both a theoretical approach to and a working knowledge of the politics of contemporary Africa.
 (Wilson)

 460. Problems in World Politics.
 Any 100-level course in political science.
 (4).
 (SS).
 May be elected for credit twice with permission of the instructor.